-The school community is characterized by a shared commitment to this Mission.
+The school community is characterised by a shared commitment to this Mission.
 It drives all aspects of school life, including school admissions.

 ISB welcomes a balanced community of learners with a diverse range of cultural and educational backgrounds, talents, and abilities.
 The school admits students with exceptionally high ability, as well as a carefully managed number of students with diagnosed learning disabilities.
 The fact that we manage the student population in this way means that, we may place students eligible for admission onto a waiting pool or, where there appears to be no prospect of a place in the immediate future, deny an Application for Admission.

 As a strong, welcoming, and inclusive community, we expect families to engage fully with the school, supporting both its educational philosophy and community activities.
 We also value transparent communications and constructive, respectful, personal, and professional interactions.
 On the rare occasions when the school believes that individuals are behaving in ways that do not correspond to these behaviours, we reserve the right to refuse admission or suggest withdrawal to the individuals concerned.
 Equally, failure to provide accurate information, or to disclose a known learning disability, may result in an admissions refusal or the subsequent removal of a place.

 ISB has pioneered approaches to individualised student goal setting and sets high levels of challenge in order to sustain high levels of motivation and optimise student achievement.
 Based on the student’s academic experience and, where necessary, assessment tools, the school will determine grade placement and all other programme options in the best interest of the student.